aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/copying-and-moving-worksheets/_index.md

 {{% alert color="primary" %}}

-Sometimes, you do need a number of worksheets with common formatting and data.
+Sometimes you do need a number of worksheets with common formatting and data.
 For example, if you work with quarterly budgets, you might want to create a workbook with sheets that contain the same column headings, row headings, and formulas.
 There is a way to do this: by creating one sheet and then copying it.

-Aspose.Cells for Node.js via C++ supports copying and moving worksheets within or between workbooks.
-Worksheet, complete with data, formatting, tables, matrices, charts, images and other objects, are copied with the highest degree of precision.
+Aspose.Cells for Node.js via C++ supports copying and moving worksheets within or between workbooks. **Worksheets**, complete with data, formatting, tables, matrices, charts, images and other objects, are copied with the highest degree of precision.

 {{% /alert %}}